Hutchinson River Parkway: Throggs Neck to Pelham

 The Hutchinson River Parkway begins at the large Bruckner Interchange in the Throggs Neck section of the Bronx.
-This interchange consists of junctions with the Cross Bronx Expressway (I-95 and I-295), the Whitestone Expressway (I-678), and the Bruckner Expressway (I-95 and I-278).
-The Hutchinson River Parkway proceeds north as a continuation of I-678, entering Exit 1, a small 1-lane ramp to Bruckner Boulevard near Saint Raymond's Cemetery.
-Just to the north of Exit 1A gas stations appear on each side of the road, which turns northeast and into Exit 1B, a connection to East Tremont Avenue.
-After Exit 1B, the parkway crosses under the IRT Pelham Line just west of Middletown Road subway station, crossing into the Pelham Bay section of the Bronx.
+This interchange consists of junctions with the Cross Bronx Expressway (I-95 and I-295), the Hutchinson River Expressway (I-678), and the Bruckner Expressway (I-95 and I-278).
+The Hutchinson River Parkway proceeds north as a continuation of I-678, entering exit 1A, a small 1-lane ramp to Bruckner Boulevard near Saint Raymond's Cemetery.
+Just to the north of exit 1A, gas stations appear on each side of the road, which turns northeast and into exit 1B, a connection to East Tremont Avenue.
+After exit 1B, the parkway crosses under the IRT Pelham Line just west of Middletown Road subway station, crossing into the Pelham Bay section of the Bronx.

-Just after crossing into Pelham Bay, the parkway enters Exit 1C–D, an interchange with the Pelham Parkway in a small section of Pelham Bay Park.
-After crossing over Amtrak's Northeast Corridor, the parkway crosses out of Pelham Bay Park and into Exit 2A–B, a junction with I-95 and the New England Thruway.
-Crossing over Bartow Avenue and the Hutchinson River, the parkway crosses into the main section of Pelham Bay Park, where Exit 3 forks off towards the center of the park.
-The now six-lane parkway crosses north through Pelham Bay Park, entering Exit 4A, another junction with the New England Thruway.
+Just after crossing into Pelham Bay, the parkway enters exits 1C–D, an interchange with Pelham Parkway in a small section of Pelham Bay Park.
+After crossing over Amtrak's Northeast Corridor, the parkway crosses out of Pelham Bay Park and into exit 2A–B, a junction with I-95 and the New England Thruway.
+Crossing over Bartow Avenue and the Hutchinson River, the parkway crosses into the main section of Pelham Bay Park, where exit 3 forks off towards the center of the park.
+The now six-lane parkway crosses north through Pelham Bay Park, entering exit 4A, another junction with the New England Thruway.
 When the Hutchinson River Parkway leaves Pelham Bay Park, the right-of-way leaves the Bronx and enters Westchester County.
-Now in the village of Pelham Manor, the parkway enters Exit 4B, an interchange with US 1 (Boston Post Road).
-Southbound, an Exit 5A is present, a ramp to Sandford Boulevard in Pelham Manor.
-Proceeding northbound, Exit 5 connects to Colonial Avenue, the continuation of Sandford Boulevard after the Hutchinson River Parkway in the adjacent village of Pelham.
-The parkway winds north through Pelham, entering Exit 5B on the southbound lanes, a connection to East 3rd Street.
+Now in the village of Pelham Manor, the parkway enters exit 4B, an interchange with US 1 (Boston Post Road).
+Southbound, an exit 5A is present, a ramp to Sandford Boulevard in Pelham Manor.
+Proceeding northbound, exit 5 connects to Colonial Avenue, the continuation of Sandford Boulevard after the Hutchinson River Parkway in the adjacent village of Pelham.
+The parkway winds north through Pelham, entering exit 5B on the southbound lanes, a connection to East 3rd Street.
 Winding northeast, the parkway crosses under the Metro-North Railroad New Haven Line just west of Pelham station.
-Just after the line, the Hutchinson River Parkway crosses into Exit 6A, a bi-directional junction with Lincoln Avenue in Pelham.
+Just after the line, the Hutchinson River Parkway crosses into exit 6A, a bi-directional junction with Lincoln Avenue in Pelham.